 Classics: Loleatta Holloway – Love Sensation (Gold Mind Records)

-‘Love Sensation’… Here we have one of the reasons why we described Indamixworldwide as ‘The Disco to House Music Daily Update!’
-In other words, because, like it or not, the bridge between Disco is House is undeniable…
+Here we have go with of the reasons why we described Indamixworldwide as ‘The Disco to House Music Daily Update!’.
+In other words: ‘Love Sensation’.
+And this because, like it or not, the bridge between Disco is House is just an evidence at the end…

-‘Love Sensation’ would see her heavily battling against Italian House act Black Box.
-This after they embedded her vocals without crediting her on ‘Ride On Time’ in 1990.
-Marky Mark & The Funky Bunch eventually doin’ the same on ‘Good Vibrations’ the year after.
+Sadly enough, ‘Love Sensation’ would see her heavily battling against Italian House act Black Box a few years after.
+This after they’d embedded her vocals without crediting her on ‘Ride On Time’ back in 1990.
+Meanwhile, Marky Mark & The Funky Bunch eventually did the same on ‘Good Vibrations’ the year after.
 Although legally this time…

 A Chicago, IL native, Loleatta Holloway spent most of her life in the Windy City.
 She started singing in her teens along with her mom’s group, The Holloway Community Singers.
 She then joined famed Gospel group The Caravans in the mid-60’s.
 A couple of years later, she met her future producer, manager, and husband Floyd Smith.
 Together, they released ‘Rainbow ’71’, a Curtis Mayfield song which Gene Chandler had recorded back in 1963.